Enter the proper distance and the Hubble constant into the calculator to determine the velocity of a galaxy.

 How is Hubble’s law used to measure distance?

-Hubble’s law can be used to measure distance when a estimated velocity can be known.
+Hubble’s law can be used to measure distance when an estimated velocity can be known.
 From that, the distance can be calculated using the formula v = H0 * d.

 What is Hubble’s law in simple terms?

-In simple terms, Hubble’s law is the scientific phenomena that states the universe is getting bigger and bigger at a faster and faster rate.
-The further away an object is, the factor is is moving.
+In simple terms, Hubble’s law is the scientific phenomenon that states the universe is getting bigger and bigger at a faster and faster rate.
+The further away an object is, the factor is moving.